 In these unprecedented times we unite in support of one another in prayer, by providing practical help and by living in the present day – one hour at a time, one day at a time.
 As ever in a moment of challenge and difficulty it is the kindness of strangers that overwhelm us as we continue to reach out to all who need our help as best we can.
-Keep Safe.
-God bless.

 For those or for loved ones who are in hospital at the Royal or Broadgreen in Liverpool and need the services of a chaplain please read the following information from the Chaplaincy about support provision.

-Liverpool South is a diverse area embracing people from all socio-economic backgrounds, creeds and ethnicities.
+Liverpool South is a diverse area embracing people from all socio-economic backgrounds, creeds and ethnicity.
 This gives it a distinct flavour and each parish reflects the smaller community that it serves whilst retaining the warmth of welcome that is so typical of this wider area.

 Our worshipping communities are led by diocesan priests as well as religious communities with some parishes focussing on the wider issues of immigration, others on Justice and Peace, family groups, youth programmes, UCM, chaplaincy, history as well as full Catholic community activities.